 O homem lê o jornalThe man reads the newspaper

-But it doesn’t always map perfectly to English like this.
+However, it doesn’t always map perfectly to English like this.
 There are also situations in which definite articles are used in Portuguese, but not in English, and vice versa.
-This may be confusing at first, but it will get easier after you’ve had more exposure to the language.
+(This may be confusing at first, but it will seem more natural after you’ve had more exposure to the language.)

-Here are a few examples of when to include a definite article in Portuguese:
+Here are a few examples of when to include o/a/os/as in Portuguese:

 When Not to Use Definite Articles